 Activity/Action Impact Comments Purchased new moveable basketball posts, table tennis table, foosball tables.
-30% increase in physical activity at break and lunchtime - those children who previously had not been physically active during this time were now engaging in some activity.
 Looking to target this time and increase the offer of physical activity at lunch time and breaktime to make this time more engaging for all pupils.
 Year 6 Cyclopark visit.
 All children who attended were engaged and were able to ride a bike confidently and found enjoyment from the activities.
 This will continue next year.
 Introduced the OPAL scheme More children are being physically active since the introduction of the scheme, less children are just standing or sitting at lunch times.
 This will be continuing and developing.
 GetSet4PE Scheme PE lessons have been taught from this Getset4PE will be replaced with PEpro as scheme, following several staff voice sessions, it has become clear that the scheme could be more effective to improve the confidence of teaching staff. our primary scheme of work. competitions (boys & girls) Both boys and girls teams reached the finals, unfortunately Continue to enter these competitions again with the aim of winning.
-Girls and boys football clubs will run as extra- curricular. with the most points, narrowly losing out in the final to second place overall.
-Made a huge improvement from the previous year where we failed to progress from the group stages.
+Girls and boys football clubs will run as extra- curricular. with the most points, narrowly losing out in Made a huge improvement from the previous year where we failed to progress from the group stages.
 Will be entering again.